magomimmo/modern-cljs/doc/second-edition/tutorial-03.md

   the web server.

 How could we pass these options to the `boot-cljs` which launches the CLJS compiler?
-You could get soon crazy in understanding how to solve this very simple problem by reading the `boot-cljs` documentation.
+You could easily go crazy trying to solve this very simple problem by reading the `boot-cljs` documentation.
 Some compiler options can be set at the task level, other can be set by defining appropriate [`edn`][8] files located in the right position in the resources directories (e.g. into the `html` directory in our project).

-Without going into much details about the reason why or the way `boot-cljs` supports the compiler options, let's be pragmatic again and just list what you need to do:
+Let's not go into too many details about the reasons that `boot-cljs` supports the compiler options the way it does; instead, let's be pragmatic again and just list what you need to do:

 First you have to create the `js` subdirectory in the `html` directory